Kamila Valiyeva wins Russia figure skating nationals by record margin

 Yelizaveta Tuktamysheva, the 2015 World champion, was the next highest finisher of skaters who are old enough for the Olympics.
 She was seventh overall, finishing behind two 14-year-olds and a 15-year-old who doesn’t turn 16 until after the July 1 cutoff for Olympic eligibility.

-Tuktamysheva, at 25 trying to become the oldest Russian Olympic women’s singles skater since 2006, could be handed a second chance to prove herself if she’s named to the three-woman team for the European Championships.
+Tuktamysheva, at 25 trying to become the oldest Russian Olympic women’s singles skater since 2006, has at outside shot at getting to Beijing.
+She likely needs Trusova or Shcherbakova to have a disastrous European Championships.
+Tuktamysheva was not named to the European Championships team.

 Another top Russian, Aliona Kostornaya, withdrew before Russian Nationals due to injury.
 Kostornaya was the world’s top skater before the pandemic.